PierreIsCoding/sdiy/CEM3340_VCO/README.md

 * The design uses some wiring within the board.
 See the "SINGLE_CEM3340-F_Cu.pdf" for those connections.
 See also images below
 * For drilling holes see my general [Builnotes](https://github.com/PierreIsCoding/sdiy/tree/main/buildnotes)
 * I designed "board converters" that enables you to stack multiple etched single layer boards.
 See also my general Buildnotes
+* Please look at the front_panel pdf for measurements of the front panel.
+I didn't use the same exact dimensions as Kassutronics.

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/CEM3340_VCO/images/20210808_181119.jpg" width="300" />
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/CEM3340_VCO/images/20210808_181134.jpg" width="300" />